andrewshostak/prognoz-result-service/README.md

 - if the fixture status is not `FT`, `result-service` will send more requests to `football-api`, until receives the `FT` status.
 - the interval between calls to `football-api` is 15 minutes.
 - max number of retries is 5.
-2) `result-service` updates the fixture in the DB after each call to `football-api`.
+2) when `result-service` receives ended match it cancels scheduled task and updates fixture/match in the DB
-3) when `result-service` receives ended match it cancels scheduled task
+3) when max number of retries reached it updates match status in the DB to `error`

 ```mermaid
 sequenceDiagram